Chart Color Schemes

 West Lakes Shore is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in West Lakes Shore, as per the latest Census, consisted of 70.7% houses and 29.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Adelaide metro's figures of 66.1% houses and 33.9% other dwellings.
+West Lakes Shore's dwelling structures, as per the latest Census, consisted of 70.7% houses and 29.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Adelaide metro had 75.2% houses and 24.9% other dwellings.
 Home ownership in West Lakes Shore stood at 49.7%, with mortgaged dwellings at 35.5% and rented ones at 14.8%.
-The median monthly mortgage repayment was $1,950, higher than Adelaide metro's average of $1,733.
-The median weekly rent in West Lakes Shore was $390, compared to Adelaide metro's $325.
-Nationally, West Lakes Shore's mortgage repayments were higher at $1,950 than the Australian average of $1,863, and rents were also higher at $390 compared to the national figure of $375.
+The median monthly mortgage repayment was $1,950, above Adelaide metro's average of $1,562.
+Median weekly rent in West Lakes Shore was $390, higher than Adelaide metro's $320.
+Nationally, West Lakes Shore's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing